JClaustre/Bltz-0D/README.md

 ---------------

 * Evolution.f90
-	* Contains the main loop.
-This is the loop in time where all reactions concidered in the code are called.
+	* Contains the main loop (time evolution).
+This is the loop in time where all reactions concidered and heating, in the code, are called.
 	* In this loop, time is updated but also some densities (charges, excited states).
-	* The time step is adapted to the strongest collision rate between inelastic-superelastic collisions and ionization processes.
+	* The time step is adapted to (mainly) the strongest collision rate between inelastic-superelastic collisions and ionization processes.

 * Excit.f90
 	* Contains the excitation and de-excitation processes between all